European LGBT+ equality survey shows east-west divide | DW | 14.05.2020

 The German government's anti-discrimination agency said the study's results demonstrated the "clear need for action," as the country broadly scored in line with or slightly better than the EU average.

-"Respondents from Germany reported experiences with discrimination, harassment and attacks roughly as often as the EU-wide average – which is too often," said Bernd Franke, who heads the commission.
-"When almost half of respondents are afraid to show themselves hand-in-hand in public, and when 1 in 5 conceals their sexuality in the workplace, that must be a great cause of concern for us."
+"Respondents from Germany reported experiences with discrimination, harassment and attacks roughly as often as the EU-wide average — which is too often," said Bernd Franke, who heads the commission.
+"When almost half of respondents are afraid to show themselves hand-in-hand in public, and when one in five conceal their sexuality in the workplace, that must be a great cause of concern for us."

 This metric was one of the most telling where the European east-west divide was concerned.
 In Bulgaria, Croatia, Cyprus, Estonia, Finland, Greece, Latvia, Lithuania, Poland, Romania, Slovakia, North Macedonia and in Serbia, 10% or fewer were "very open" about their identity at work, versus an EU-28 average of 21%.